storacha/w3up/packages/filecoin-client/README.md

 ### `Dealer.aggregateOffer`

-Request an aggregate to be added to a deal with a Storage Provider.
+The [`aggregate/offer`](https://github.com/web3-storage/specs/blob/main/w3-filecoin.md#aggregateoffer) task can be executed to request an aggregate be added to a deal with a Storage Provider.
+It issues a signed receipt of the execution result.
+It is _also_ an effect linked from successful execution of a `piece/accept` task.

+A receipt for successful execution will contain an effect, linking to an `aggregate/accept` task that will complete asynchronously.

+Otherwise the task is failed and the receipt will contain details of the reason behind the failure.

 ```js
 import { Dealer } from '@web3-storage/filecoin-client'